-Research that falls under the scope of the WMO must be provided with primarily two insurances (section 7 paragraph 6 WMO): WMO subject insurance and liability insurance.
+Research that falls under the scope of the WMO must be provided with primarily two insurances (section 7 paragraph 6 WMO): WMO participant insurance and liability insurance.

-Proof of a WMO human subject insurance must be submitted to the reviewing committee.
-Therefore, the sponsor of the study must ensure that such insurance is taken out in order to cover any damage to the research subjects.
-This is the so-called direct damage insurance or WMO subject insurance.
+Proof of a WMO research participant insurance must be submitted to the reviewing committee.
+Therefore, the sponsor of the study must ensure that such insurance is taken out in order to cover any damage to the research participant.
+This is the so-called direct damage insurance or WMO participant insurance.

 Liability insurance